Jamstack Won't Replace WordPress

 Performance

 Jamstack uses a push-oriented CDN to serve web pages from the edge.
 A WordPress server can use a pull or push-oriented CDN to serve web pages from the edge too.
-So while Jamstack is faster than an out-of-the-box WordPress installation, usage of a CDN nullifies that advantage while serving static pages.
+So, while an out-of-the-box Jamstack instance is faster than an out-of-the-box WordPress instance, usage of a CDN nullifies this advantage.

 In a Server Architecture, a single server handles all incoming requests from website users.
 This means that a user’s usage of the website COULD effect the performance of other users’ requests (when the server lacks adequate processing power).
 Since WordPress uses a single server architecture, its performance is limited by the server.